ozika/aversive-learning-losartan-zika2023/README.md

 ```
 Zika, O., Appel, J., Klinge, C., Shkreli, L., Browning, M., Wiech, K. and Reinecke, A. (2023).
 Reduction of aversive learning rates in Pavlovian conditioning by angiotensin II antagonist losartan.
 ```
-# Description

-This repo is associated with the following paper:

-> *TBD*

 It contains **data** and **scripts** to reproduce the results in the main text.